apache/flink/docs/dev/table/common.md

 Table API and SQL queries can be easily mixed because both return `Table` objects:

-* A Table API query can be defined on the `Table` object returned by a SQL query.
+* A Table API query can be defined on the `Table` object returned by an SQL query.
-* A SQL query can be defined on the result of a Table API query by [registering the resulting Table](#register-a-table) in the `TableEnvironment` and referencing it in the `FROM` clause of the SQL query.
+* An SQL query can be defined on the result of a Table API query by [registering the resulting Table](#register-a-table) in the `TableEnvironment` and referencing it in the `FROM` clause of the SQL query.

 {% top %}